ajmal017/stock_trend_finder/ideas.md

 ### TODOs

-* Add market cap to reports
-* Filter for price cutoff and or market cap
 * Tickers:
   - Page for each ticker with info about it
     - any data changes to cusip or title

 * Dividend yield scanner

 * Options open interest